Zach Craun, LEED GA, WELL AP

 Portrait of Zach Craun.

 At COOKFOX, Zach values the firm’s dedication to creating architecture that emphasizes context, craft and environmental responsibility.
-In addition to his architectural contributions, he heads the firm’s AIA 2030 Committee and the COOKFOX Green Team, both internal groups responsible for implementing sustainable practices.
-Outside of the studio, he is a member of the Board of Trustees of the De La Salle Academy and the Fontainebleau Association, as well as an active member of the Urban Green Council.
+In addition to his architectural contributions, he heads the firm’s AIA 2030 Committee and Green Team, both internal groups responsible for researching and implementing sustainable practices.
+He also participates in the firm’s Healthy Materials Team.

-Prior to COOKFOX, he worked with Schwartz/Silver in Boston, where he worked on academic buildings, libraries and campus plans, as well as both local and federal government projects.
+Prior to COOKFOX, he worked for 8 years with Schwartz/Silver in Boston, where he contributed towards academic buildings, libraries and campus plans, as well as local and federal government projects.
+Before becoming an Architect, he worked as a carpenter on single family homes in Indiana.

 Education